Herb Trimpe: 1990s–2015

+In the early 1990s, Trimpe worked on issues of The Mighty Thor, Avengers The 'Nam, Avengers West Coast, Incredible Hulk and Nick Fury, Agent of Shield, among others.
+In 1993, he became the regular artist on Fantastic Four Unlimited, written by Roy Thomas, and also pencilled the first two issues of Starblast.

-When Marvel went bankrupt in the mid-1990s, Trimpe attended Empire State College, Hudson Valley Center, graduating with a bachelor's degree in Arts in 1997.
+After Fantastic Four Unlimited was cancelled in 1995, work for Marvel quickly dried up.
+When the company heavily downsized its staff in 1996, Herb Trimpe lost his quasi-staff position.
+Subsequently, he attended Empire State College, Hudson Valley Center, graduating with a bachelor's degree in Arts in 1997.
 He went on to a master's degree program at SUNY New Paltz.
 Beginning September 8, 1999, he taught art for two years at Eldred Central School in Sullivan County, New York.

-He lost his staff position in the mid-1990s when Marvel downsized, but he continued to freelance for the publisher.
-In 2000, he wrote an article for The New York Times about ageism in comics.
+In 2000, he wrote an article for The New York Times about these experiences and ageism in comics.

+In 2005, Trimpe returned to Marvel with a variant cover for New Avengers #9.
 Trimpe penciled BPRD: The War on Frogs (Aug.
-2008) for Dark Horse Comics, and returned to his signature character by drawing the eight-page story "The Death and Life of the Abomination" in Marvel's King-Size Hulk #1 (July 2008).
+2008) for Dark Horse Comics, and returned to his signature character by drawing the eight-page story "The Death and Life of the Abomination" in Marvel's King-Size Hulk #1 (July 2008), followed by a story for Hulk: Broken Worlds #1 in 2009.
 In December 2009, Trimpe, a Bugatti airplane enthusiast and member of the Bugatti Aircraft Association, published the eight-page comic book Firehawks, in which the Bugatti 100P plays a major role.
-This was followed by a second Firehawks comic, the 24-page Firehawks 2: Breath of the Dragon.
+This was followed by a second Firehawks comic, the 24-page Firehawks 2: Breath of the Dragon in 2012.

-Trimpe's last convention appearance was at the April 2015 East Coast Comiccon in Secaucus, New Jersey.
+Trimpe's last convention appearance was at the April 2015 East Coast Comicon in Secaucus, New Jersey.